33 Essential Spices I Recommend Stocking Up On

 What Are These Things We Call Spices?

-Actually, the word spice comes from a Latin word, species, which translated means merchandise or wares.
+The word spice comes from a Latin word, species, which translates to merchandise or wares.
 For centuries, spices were used much like currency or bartering.
 Many early trade routes were established for the spice merchants to travel.

 Spices come from the parts of various plants.
 They could come in the form of bark, seeds, rhizomes (underground stems), fruits, and other plant parts.
 We think of them as flavorings with a unique aromatic presence.
-They have been known to be used to preserve and flavor/season food, make holistic medicines, dye fabric, mixed into perfumes, and more.
+They have been known to be used to preserve and flavor/season food, make holistic medicines, dye fabric, and be mixed into perfumes, among other uses.

-We all tend to have our own favorite spice flavors.
-My list isn’t all-inclusive but does include some of the most common spices I’ve used over the years to make my meals special for the family.
+We all tend to have our favorite spice flavors.
+My list isn’t all-inclusive, but it does include some of the most common spices I’ve used over the years to make my meals memorable for the family.
 I hope you find the list helpful in your meal prep efforts.
-Note that a few items listed are not true spices as defined, but are a combination of spices and/or seasonings we’ve all grown to enjoy.
+Note that a few items listed are not authentic spices as defined, but are a combination of herbs and/or seasonings we’ve all grown to enjoy.

 33 Essential Spices I Recommend To Stock